miohtama/ms.amp/README.rst

 Introduction
 ============

-mobilejoomla.buildout is automated method to install full Joomla! and Mobilejoomla!
-AMP stack as a local user. mobilejoomla.buildout is based on `buildout <http://www.buildout.org>`_ configuration automator.
+*ms.amp* is automated method to install full *Apache + MySQL + PHP* stack as a local user.

+ms.amp is based on `buildout <http://www.buildout.org>`_
+configuration automator.

 Setting up a local AMP stack for Joomla! development on your workstation by hand may easily take one workday.
 This automated script is designed to cut that time to ten minutes of effective work time.

-mobilejoomla.buildout target audience is developers who wish to contribute to Mobilejoomla! development or site integrators who wish to test Mobilejoomla! easily.
+ms.amp target audience is developers who wish to develop PHP software on their computers easily. ms.amp works across Linux and OSX easily

-* It will pull the bleeding edge Mobilejoomla!
-GIT version for development

-* It will automatically install Joomla! with Mobilejoomla! extension and Terawurfl device database (with the supplied database)
+* It will install Apache + MySQL + PHP stack, with phpMyAdmin and Joomla!.
+Alternatively you can install Wordpress or SugarCRM.

-* It will installed Apache+MySQL+PHP stack

 * Applications and libraries are compiled from the scratch so they have known good set (KGS) and you do not need to struggle with distribution specific problems.
   This includes support for gd, mysqli, zlib and mcrypt PHP modules and Terawurfl handset database.